News & Photos

 In May 2022, we celebrated the Queen's Platinum Jubilee in school.
 We had a special day of celebrations, including a whole-school picnic on the field with games and activities, and we all received a commemorative Platinum Jubilee badge.
 It was a great day!

 In May 2022, school council representatives went to the Mayor Making ceremony at the Town Hall.
 They watched as Greenstead Ward Councillor, Tim Young, was sworn in as the new Mayor of Colchester.

 In the autumn term, we had a visit form our local PCSO Emma Wright.
 She talked to us about how we can keep ourselves safe when we're out of school, including online.
 We learnt a lot from her and we enjoyed her assembly.

 Year 5 Cake Sale

 Year 5 were very keen to help with the Australian wild fires as their geography unit was Natural Disasters.
 Year 5 made over £250 selling cakes, the money will be sent to WWF wild fire fund.

 Supporting the work of SHELTER

-On Monday 25th November we welcomed Marina Woodrow from the charity SHELTER.
+In November, we welcomed Marina Woodrow from the charity SHELTER.

 Shelter helps the homeless in and around Colchester by providing 20 beds for them, emotional support, teaches life skills and enables them to see a doctor, if need be.